Marine camouflage: these colorful underwater creatures are masters of disguise

 Cupid's arrow: The ability interact with the paintings for photographs has been a major draw to the exhibition in Jilin

+The collection of paintings, on display at a contemporary art exhibition in the Jilin province, uses techniques similar to the 'stand-up' advertising hoardings that are sometimes painted on the edges of sports pitches.
 With cunning use of shadow they trick the eye into believing that the images are leaping off the canvas, that arrows are firing towards the viewers gaze from the bows of cherubs, or that Pinocchio's nose is protruding wildly from the frame.
+The pieces are a huge hit with spectators who have already shown a talent for interacting with the works to become part of the art themselves.

 These photographs show how creative fans have snapped themselves holding the end of Van Gogh's paintbrush, shouldering the train of a portrait's flowing dress and, in one clever sideways snap, skydiving from the safety of of the gallery floor.
+China's artistic community is currently a focal point for the world.
+It's most prominent artist the acclaimed Ai WeiWei, 53, has not been heard from since he was detained by Chinese authorities at Beijing airport on April 3, for 'economic crimes' - an event which has prompted strong international criticism.

 It's not black and white: Even when you know the tricks the artists are employing, you can still be taken in by the levels of depth perception in the images